initialcapacity/news-analyzer/README.md

 [Initial Capacity](https://initialcapacity.io) has worked on several production AI applications using LLMs.
 We see a common pattern in these applications:
-They need to collect and store lots of data from various sources, analyze this data with transformations and embeddings, and display the results to users on the web.
+They collect and store large amounts of data from various sources, analyze this data with transformations and embeddings, and display the results to users on the web.

 ## Data Collector Architecture